Prepare for the future with education investing.

 You can save for higher education expenses as the custodian of an account opened in a minor’s name.
 An UGMA/UTMA allows you to make an irrevocable gift of money to a child.
 While the assets belong to the minor, you control them until the child reaches legal age in your state.

-- Earnings are taxable on a current basis at the child's and/or parent's rate, depending on the amount of income earned.
+- Earnings are taxable at the child's rate up to a certain threshold, then taxed at rates for estates and trusts.
 Withdrawals of contributions are not subject to income tax.

 - Once established, the account beneficiaries and owner can not be changed and the account transfers to the child when they reach legal age.